zeid-hub/python-p3-v2-cli-orm-lab/README.md

 The function `update_employee()` should:

 1. Prompt for and read in the employee id.
-2. Find the employee in the database using the id.
-3. Print an error message if the employee is not in the database.
-If the employee is in the database, attempt to do the following steps 4-10 within a `try-except` block to catch any exceptions, printing an error message if an exception is thrown.
+2. Print an error message if the employee is not in the database.
+If the employee is in the database, attempt to do the following steps within a `try-except` block to catch any exceptions, printing an error message if an exception is thrown.
-4. Prompt for a new name and assign the employee object the new name (property setter may throw an exception).
+3. Prompt for a new name to update the `name` attribute (property setter may throw an exception).
-5. Prompt for a new job title and assign the employee object the new job title (property setter may throw an exception).
+4. Prompt for a new job title to update the `job_title` attribute (property setter may throw an exception).
-6. Prompt for the employee's new department id.
-7. Find the department based on the department id.
-8. Assign the employee object the new department (property setter may thrown an exception).
+5. Prompt for the employee's new department id to update the `department_id` attribute (property setter may throw an exception).
-9. Update the employee in the database.
+6. Update the employee in the database.
-10. Print a success message after a successful update.
+7. Print a success message after a successful update, or print an appropriate error message if an exception is thrown.

 Test the function by selecting option `11` when you run `python lib/cli.py`.